Jack Pine Dental Hygiene

 Does my insurance cover me?

-Alberta Blue Cross, Manulife, Sunlife, and Great West Life are just a few of the insurance companies that accept dental hygiene service fees.
+Alberta Blue Cross, Sunlife, Great West Life, First Nations, and all government assistance programs are just a few of the insurance companies that we can direct bill for dental hygiene service fees.
 We would be happy work with you to contact your insurance provider to determine what services are covered.
 For those without any coverage Dental Hygiene services may be tax deductible.

 How much does it cost?

-As treatments are patient specific costs will vary.
+As treatments are patient specific costs will vary, an estimate can be provided free of charge with a consultation.

 "Perio" means around, and "dontal" refers to teeth.
 Periodontal diseases are infections of the structures around the teeth, which include the gums, periodontal ligament and alveolar bone.
 Periodontal disease is caused by bacteria in dental plaque, the sticky substance that forms on your teeth a couple of hours after you have brushed.
 Interestingly, it is your body's response to the bacterial infection that causes most of the problems.
 In an effort to eliminate the bacteria, the cells of your immune system release substances that cause inflammation and destruction of the gums, periodontal ligament or alveolar bone.
 This leads to swollen, bleeding gums, signs of gingivitis (the earliest stage of periodontal disease that affects only the gums), and loosening of the teeth, a sign of severe periodontitis (the advanced stage of disease where is in the bone).
 Practicing good oral hygiene and visiting your dental hygienist regularly can prevent periodontal disease.
 Daily brushing and flossing, when done correctly, help remove most of the plaque from your teeth.
 Professional cleanings by your dental hygienist will keep plaque under control in places that are harder for a toothbrush or floss to reach.